-Herbivores and mobile invertivores were therefore the largest contributors to fishery services, accounting for an average 56% of standing biomass and biomass turnover, and 40-69% of nutrient production (Fig. 2c).
-However, trophic group contributions varied between countries.
+Herbivores (detritivore) and mobile invertivores were therefore the largest contributors to fishery services, accounting for an average 56% of standing biomass and biomass turnover, and 40-69% of nutrient production (Fig. 2c).
+However, trophic group contributions varied between countries (Fig. S3).
 For example, piscivores were the largest contributors to standing biomass and omega-3 and vitamin A production in Belize, whereas planktivores dominated biomass turnover and production of most nutrients in Solomon Islands (Fig. 2c).
-Zinc production was dominated by herbivores in all countries, likely because this nutrient is more concentrated in low-trophic species.
+Zinc production was dominated by herbivores (detritivore) in all countries, likely because this nutrient is more concentrated in low-trophic species.

-Figure 2 | Nutrient productivity of fish trophic groups. (a) is the mean contribution of each trophic group to site-level nutrient production for each nutrient (small labelled points) and the average across nutrients (large point ± 2 SEM). (b) Histograms show log10 biomass distribution across sites in each country (red dashed line is median biomass). (c) Bars show the average contribution of each trophic group to standing biomass, biomass turnover, and nutrient productivity of six nutrients, by country.
+Figure 2 | Nutrient productivity of fish trophic groups. (a) is the mean contribution of each trophic group to site-level nutrient production for each nutrient (small labelled points) and the average across nutrients (large point ± 2 SEM) (by country in Fig S3). (b) Histograms show log10 biomass distribution across sites in each country (red dashed line is median biomass). (c) Bars show the average contribution of each trophic group to standing biomass, biomass turnover, and nutrient productivity of six nutrients, by country.

 Bottom vs. top-heavy fishery services

 We next fitted multivariate composition models to understand drivers of trophic group contributions to fishery services.
-We focus on herbivores, mobile invertivores, and piscivores because all are typically targeted by fisheries, and simplified this multivariate trophic structure by defining reefs as bottom-heavy when the relative biomass of herbivores exceeds piscivores, and top-heavy when piscivores dominate over herbivores.
-Standing biomass, biomass turnover, and productivity of calcium, iron, and zinc were bottom-heavy at over 96% of reefs, indicating that herbivores contributed a significant proportion of all three fishery services (Fig. 3).
+We focus on herbivores (detritivores and macroalgal-feeders combined), mobile invertivores, and piscivores because all are typically targeted by fisheries, and simplified this multivariate trophic structure by defining reefs as bottom-heavy when the relative biomass of herbivores exceeds piscivores, and top-heavy when piscivores dominate over herbivores.
+Standing biomass, biomass turnover, and productivity of five nutrients (calcium, iron, selenium, zinc, and omega-3) were bottom-heavy at over 93% of reefs, indicating that herbivores contributed a significant proportion of these fishery services (Fig. 3).
 Only two fishing-restricted reefs had top-heavy biomass distributions (in Madagascar), whereas vitamin A production was top-heavy at 60% of reefs (Fig. 3).
-Belize had the most top-heavy trophic structure, where piscivores accounted for 30-60% of selenium, vitamin A, and omega-3 fatty acid production.
+Belize had the most top-heavy trophic structure, where piscivores accounted for 73% of omega-3 fatty acid production and 100% of vitamin A production.

 Figure 3 | Contribution of herbivores and piscivores to fishery services.
 Points show the posterior median predicted herbivore and piscivore contribution (%) to each fishery service, for all 333 reef sites.
 Bolded points represent the mean values in each country (± 2 SEM).
 Points in the upper-left have bottom-heavy pyramids (greater contributions from herbivores than piscivores) and points in the bottom-right have top-heavy pyramids (greater contributions from piscivores than herbivores).
+SEM are provided in Table S1.